By: Heather Keys

 Drakolimni—or Dragon Lake—is a high-altitude glacial lake in the Tymfi mountain range.
 Local legends tell of dragons that once dwelled in these lakes, engaging in fierce battles that produced the thunderous sounds of avalanches reverberating through the mountains.

-The region’s diverse landscapes support a wide variety of plant life, with myriad types of trees, such as beech, oak, and pine, dominating the forests.
-These forests provide a habitat for many smaller species of animals, including squirrels, foxes, and countless types of birds.
+The region’s landscapes support a wide variety of plant life, with beech, oak, and pine trees throughout the forests.
+These forests provide a habitat for many smaller species of animals, including squirrels, foxes, and many types of birds.

 Hiking Trails and Treks in Zagori

-Two of the most popular hiking destinations in Zagori are the Vikos Gorge and the Drakolimni trails, providing access to the region’s most famous natural wonders.
-The Vikos Gorge trail takes hikers on a journey through the canyon, with breathtaking views of the gorge and the surrounding mountains, plus a chance to spot rare wildlife species.
+Two of the most popular hiking destinations in Zagori are the Vikos Gorge and the Drakolimni trails.
+The Vikos Gorge trail takes hikers on a journey through the canyon, with amazing views of the gorge and the surrounding mountains, plus a chance to spot rare wildlife species.
 Meanwhile, the Drakolimni trail leads to the enchanting Drakolimni Lake high in the mountains.

-For experienced hikers seeking a more demanding challenge, Zagori delivers rigorous routes such as the Tymfi summit trail.
+For experienced hikers seeking a more demanding challenge, Zagori has more rigorous routes such as the Tymfi summit trail.
 This strenuous trek takes hikers to the summit of Tymfi’s highest peak, necessitating exceptional fitness, experience, proper equipment, and thorough preparation.

 Wild camping isn’t recommended here, but there are accommodations throughout the area suitable for hikers on multi-day treks.
 You can join a guided tour with housing already arranged, or choose your own adventure.
 If you’d like to truly unwind and enjoy a bit of luxury after a strenuous hike, there are fantastic hotels, mountain resorts, and spas throughout the region.